What Coverage do Gig Workers Qualify for 2026?

 2. Healthcare Coverage

-- Annual healthcare coverage of up to ₹5 lakh for low-income families
+- Up to ₹5 lakh per year for low-income families

 3. Access to Government Programs